 - The table version has changed.
 This is a common occurrence and may not represent any actual change to the table’s contents.

 - A related table has changed.
 This is particular true of the Program Map Table (PMT).
 If the Program Association Table (PAT) changes, then all PMT tables are re-acquired.

-- The payload of a table (or table section) changed.
+- The payload of a table (or table section) changed without a change in its version.
 This shouldn’t occur, however if a payload change is detected by the monitoring system then the table is logged.

 Timestamps for a table represent the time when the first packet used to assemble the table was observed.
 Transport packets are timestamped as they are received by the monitoring system software.